HRV and Alcohol

 Why Alcohol Tanks Your HRV

 The effect is dose-dependent: more alcohol = bigger drop = longer recovery.
+For most people, alcohol is the single largest controllable factor affecting their sleep HRV.

 The Real Recovery Timeline